apokryphus/advanced-combat-system/README.md

 - Drag and drop all 3 folders, ```dlc```, ```mods```, and ```bin``` into your Witcher 3 installation folder.
 - ```***Run script merger.
 Always run script merger after updating from a previous version as well.***```
 - Most of the time after updating there will be nothing to re-merge, in which case you can safely launch the game without any problems, but it never hurts to check.
 I am still human, and thus prone to mistakes.
 - After installation, open up the in game menu ( Mods ---> Advanced Combat System ---> Main Settings ) and enable the mod.
+Currently the menu only supports English.

 ![1](https://user-images.githubusercontent.com/98017171/163811810-0e4a97b5-b9dc-4719-9641-b1ebb1a03a80.PNG)